DerwenAI/bwyd/README.md

 into the process of how people in professional kitchens think about their work.
-Think of this project as a domain specific language for authoring and navigating cookbooks, customized for use with large language models.
+Think of this project as a domain specific language for authoring and navigating cookbooks, customized for use with language models, causal graphs, neurosymbolic reasoning, and other building blocks for AI applications.

 Code in **Bwyd** language represents the "structure" and "art" of cooking, which can then be parameterized and rendered as text to generate recipes for a broader audience of home cooks.

-A secondary use for **Bwyd** as a DSL is to provide an intermediate form for leveraging _Generative AI_ to manipulate recipes with the quality required by use in professional kitchens.
+A secondary use for **Bwyd** as a DSL is to provide an intermediate form for leveraging _generative_ approaches to manipulate recipes while ensuring the quality required by use in professional kitchens.

 ## Language Constructs